-We are currently able to use the NHS number in a limited fashion, due to Information Governance, but our clinicians have Approved Safe Haven (ASH) status, and along with ECC, we have plans to broaden usage in the future.
+We are not currently able to use the NHS number, due to Information Governance, but we, along with ECC, do have plans to do so in the future.

-ECC also have plans in place to adopt the use of the NHS number as the default identifier, as indicated below.
+ECC also have plans in place to adopt the use of the NHS number as the default identifier.